 Teaching Statement

 Teaching is a privilege and responsibility I take seriously and enjoy immensely.
-As a professor I have demonstrated significant flexibility, broad knowledge, and expertise by developing and teaching well over a dozen undergraduate and graduate classes—a brief sampling of which includes teacher-training courses, travel writing, a multimodal capstone combining rhetorical theory with graphic memoirs, and myriad iterations of first year writing.
+As a professor I have demonstrated significant flexibility, broad knowledge, and expertise in developing and successfully teaching well over a dozen undergraduate and graduate classes—a brief sampling of which includes teacher-training courses, graduate courses in rhetorical theory and composition theory, travel writing, a multimodal capstone combining rhetorical theory with graphic memoirs, and myriad iterations of first year writing.
 I have also taught, connected with, and learned from an equally wide range of students.
-I’ve successfully taught students with traumatic brain injuries, students who have experienced homelessness, students who are transgender; students who are parents; students who were homeschooled; students who attended exclusive boarding schools; students from the Diné reservation, from Turkey, Iran, Russia, Korea and Phoenix; students with autism, students with photographic memories, students with addiction issues.
-I work to ensure that each of my students, from whatever disparate background, feels welcomed, supported, and included in my classes.
+I’ve successfully taught students with traumatic brain injuries, students who have experienced homelessness, students who are transgender; students who are parents and grandparents; students who were homeschooled; students who attended boarding schools; students from the Diné reservation, from Turkey, Iran, Russia, and Phoenix; students with autism, with photographic memories, with addiction issues.
+I work to ensure that each of my students, from whatever background, feels welcomed, supported, and included in my classes.

 One thread that ties my varied teaching experiences together, and which benefits all students, is a profound desire to help students find ways to write from positions of expertise.
-For example, I’ve often incorporated some form of ethnographic fieldwork into my classes.
+For example, I’ve incorporated some form of ethnographic fieldwork into several classes.
 Students in these courses blend their location-based ethnographic research with textual research to craft writing that relies on their own experience, often in the form of field notes, as a significant form of evidence.
-Using ethnography as a research method allows students to become experts: regardless of the preparation they enter the course with, their personal experience with their research material helps them develop writing confidence.
+Using ethnography as a research method allows students to become experts: regardless of the preparation with which they enter the course, their personal experience with their research material helps them develop writing confidence.

 One of the best compliments I’ve received as a teacher came from a colleague at NAU who mentioned that whenever he walks by my class, he hears us laughing and wants to pop in to see what we’re doing.
 My classes are interactive and exploratory, and they’re often super fun.
-I don’t teach the kind of classes where students could fall asleep; they’re too busy moving their desks into different configurations to discuss, write, or draw in small groups; they’re too busy presenting their research, drafts, or self-care/study strategies; they’re too busy doing interactive online Kahoot! quizzes; they’re too busy translating complicated rhetorical concepts and articles from long, maybe boring-to-them articles into rhymes or skits to help one another remember and better understand them.
+I don’t teach the kind of classes where students could fall asleep; they’re too busy moving their desks into different configurations to discuss, write, or draw in small groups; they’re too busy presenting their research, drafts, or self-care/study strategies; they’re too busy doing interactive online Kahoot! quizzes; they’re too busy translating complicated rhetorical concepts and articles from long, maybe boring-to-them articles into rhymes or skits to help one another remember and understand better.
+Students in my classes talk to one another in every class, write in every class, always know one another’s names, and often make friends with one another.
+The classes are interactive and I’m always happy to experiment with new ways of reaching them.
 Teaching is, for me, akin to a sport.
-Before class I practice and prepare, and expect students to practice and prepare; in the room I’m focused and always on the move, as are they; I leave the room tired and happy--and hope my students do, too--and after class I reflect on how to improve for next time.
+Before class I practice and prepare, and expect students to practice and prepare; when I’m in the room I’m focused and always on the move, as are they; when I leave the room I’m tired and happy, and hope my students are, too.

-Another method of helping students have fun, place themselves in a position of expertise, and push themselves to learn more about writing and/or scholarship emerged in the graphic and embodied rhetorics capstone I taught recently.
-I developed “The Awesome Project,” which asked students to write researched rhetorical autoethnographies that incorporated visuals they’d created themselves.
-From the projects I learned how psychologists interpret drawings children make in therapy and got to see re-imagined drawings.
-I also learned about the rhetorical function of the design of a student’s childhood home, an analysis that included detailed student-created blueprints—I worked with that latter paper’s author as she revised it for publication and the piece is forthcoming from College English.
+Another method of helping students have fun, place themselves in a position of expertise, and push themselves to learn more about writing and/or scholarship emerged in a graphic and embodied rhetorics capstone I taught.
+I developed “The Awesome Project,” which asked students to write researched rhetorical autoethnographies incorporating visuals they’d created themselves.
+From the projects I learned how psychologists interpret drawings children make in therapy and got to see a student’s re-imagined drawings.
+I also learned about the rhetorical function of the design of a student’s childhood home, an analysis that included detailed student-created blueprints—and I worked with that latter paper’s author off and on long after the class was over as she revised it and submitted it to a College English special issue.
 I design assignments to help students learn, but also to help them teach me and other readers.

-Before teaching at the university level, I taught English and language arts at several middle and high schools.
-I taught at a K-8 school where gangs and gum-chewing were deemed problems of similar stature, at an affluent suburban high school, at a charter school that catered to students who had been expelled from public school.
+Before teaching at the university level, I taught at several middle and high schools.
+I taught in a K-8 school where gangs and gum-chewing were deemed problems of similar stature, at an affluent suburban high school, at a charter school that catered to students who had been expelled from public school.
 My wide variety of teaching experiences across various ages, abilities, identities, socioeconomic statuses, and institution types has solidified my belief that setting high expectations while providing scaffolded opportunities for creative exploration is critical.
-While my teaching is always evolving with new technologies, courses, and places, the core beliefs remain: the best teaching results from helping students accomplish more than they think they can; from mixing preparation with spontaneity; from balancing academic vigor with humor and play; and from a willingness to connect with and learn from students as individuals and as members of particular communities.
+While my teaching is always evolving with new technologies, courses, and places, the core beliefs remain: the best teaching results from helping students accomplish more than they think they can, from mixing preparation with spontaneity; from balancing vigor with humor; and from a willingness to connect with and learn from students as individuals and as members of particular communities.